markgarrigan/edge.nvim/README.md

 ## Notes

-- You still get all html-ls features: hover, completion, diagnostics, go‑to‑definition for HTML semantics, etc.
+- You still get all html-ls features: hover, completion, diagnostics, go-to-definition for HTML semantics, etc.
 - Tailwind LSP can be told to treat `edge` as HTML:
   ```lua
   vim.lsp.config["tailwindcss"] = {